 Yvonne du Fresne was a fiction writer whose work, often set in the Danish-French Huguenot community, finely examined non-British European cultures in New Zealand.
 She was a music teacher and scriptwriter, and three of du Fresne’s radio plays were broadcast on National Radio.
 Her first collection of short fiction won the PEN Best First Book Award and subsequent books won several literary prizes.
 While on a 1999 Writers Residency at Aarhus University Jutland, Denmark, du Fresne established future residencies there for New Zealand writers.

-Du Fresne, Yvonne (1929 –2011) was a fiction writer whose works, set in the Danish-French Huguenot community, are among the finest literary examinations of non-British European cultures in New Zealand.
+ABOUT THE AUTHORDu Fresne, Yvonne (1929 –2011) was a fiction writer whose works, set in the Danish-French Huguenot community, are among the finest literary examinations of non-British European cultures in New Zealand.

 Born in Takaka, du Fresne moved to the North Island at age three and was brought up in the Danish-French Huguenot settlement of the Manawatu.
 Her writing shows a strong affinity with the regions landscape.